MapChecking

 The next step consists of estimating crowd density per square meter, which helps determine the total estimated number of people in a specific area.
 Does the crowd appear light, crowded or packed?

 First, it can help to gather reference images.
 Find close-up crowd photos.
 If possible, look for high-resolution images or verified footage from the event that show the crowd density up close.
-This helps assess how packed different sections are.
+This helps assess how packed each section is.

 Remember: Even with reference images, obstructions like buildings or bridges can limit your ability to see the entire crowd.
 Be mindful of these limitations when making your estimations.